mendix/docs/content/en/docs/refguide/runtime/runtime-deployment.md

 ### 2.4 MX Build

-This converts an app in mpk format to the mda format which can be interpreted by the Mendix Runtime.
+This converts an app in the *.mpk* format to the mda format which can be interpreted by the Mendix Runtime.

 ### 2.5 Cloud Foundry